nicdard/languages-compilers-interpreters-2020/crafting-interpreters/c/NOTE.md

 # Continuations
 Many Lisp implementations dynamically allocate stack frames because it simplifies implementing continuations.
 If your language supports continuations, then function calls do not always have stack semantics. https://en.wikipedia.org/wiki/Continuation

+# Native Functions
+The reason we need new machinery is because, from the implementation’s perspective, native functions are different from Lox functions.
+When they are called, they don’t push a CallFrame, because there’s no bytecode code for that frame to point to.
+They have no bytecode chunk.
+Instead, they somehow reference a piece of native C code.